Introduction

 Tier 0: Intelligent Self-Service

-The effect is a step-change in both scale and experience: around-the-clock responsiveness, consistent accuracy, and a dramatic reduction in Tier 1 volumes.
+The effect is a step-change in both scale and experience: around-the-clock responsiveness, natural language interaction, dynamic support, consistent accuracy, multi-language interface, and a dramatic reduction in Tier 1 volumes.
 As AI becomes the primary point of contact, organizations must rethink how they govern information, manage service capacity, and design escalation paths and governance models that balance AI autonomy with human judgment—ensuring AI can learn and act, but not operate without appropriate oversight.
-The top three risks are loss of human judgment in complex or nuanced situations, compliance and quality errors from unchecked AI actions, and poor user experience when people can’t easily reach a human for exceptions or support.

 Tier 1: AI-Augmented Frontline Support